 by Dr. Lawrence Wilson

-Weston Price, DDS, was a brilliant dentist who lived about 100 years ago.
-He toured the world searching for the healthiest human populations, in part to test some theories about nutrition, and also just out of sheer curiosity.
+Weston Price, DDS, was a brilliant dentist who lived over 100 years ago.
+He toured the world searching for the healthiest human populations.

 He was a careful researcher, and was fascinated by the varied diets and lifestyles of the tribes he heard about and sought out around the world.
-He studied their dental health, their diets, their child-rearing practices, and even their beliefs to try to find out what made them so healthy.
+He studied their dental health, their diets, their child-rearing practices, and more to find out what made them so healthy.
 He also studied less healthy tribes, and modernized tribes, and was able to compare their diets and lifestyles.

 For example, he was amazed that he found no vegetarian groups that were extremely healthy.
 All the healthiest tribes used animal products.
-He only found two of the healthiest groups that used dairy products (Switzerland and North Africa), always eaten raw.
-Dr. PriceÕs main book, Nutrition And Physical Degeneration, as well as his other writings, stand today as classic nutritional research.
+Dr. PriceÕs main book, Nutrition And Physical Degeneration, as well as his other writings, stand today as classic research.

-Today, Dr. PriceÕs work is being promoted by the Price-Pottenger Nutrition Foundation (PPNF), which makes sure his book is always in print.
-A second organization, the Weston Price Foundation, publishes a journal and has over 500 local chapters to promote Dr. PriceÕs work.
+Today, two foundations continue to distribute and promote Dr. PriceÕs work.
+The Price-Pottenger Nutrition Foundation (PPNF) makes sure his book is always in print.
+A second organization, the Weston A. Price Foundation, publishes a journal and has over 500 local chapters to promote Dr. PriceÕs work.

-Unfortunately, in our view, this group now promotes nutritional ideas that Dr. Price never advocated, and which are harmful.
+Unfortunately, in our view, the latter foundation has been corrupted.
+They promote nutritional ideas that Dr. Price never advocated, and which are harmful.
 Among these are:

-2) Eating a very high-fat diet.
-This is causing cancer, in our view.
+The high-fat diet is contributing to cancer, in our view.
 How much fat to eat is discussed later in this article.

-Another issue regarding Dr. PriceÕs work is that agriculture is completely different today an it was 100 years ago when Dr. price lived and worked.
+Another issue regarding Dr. PriceÕs work is that agriculture is completely different today than it was 100 years ago when Dr. price lived and worked.

 CHANGES IN AGRICULTURE, THE ENVIRONMENT AND IN DIETARY SCIENCE REQUIRES CHANGES IN DR. PRICEÕS RECOMMENDATIONS